-The Jolly Entertainers was the brainchild of Herman Mainard Draper, who may have been born in Canada, as so many of his relatives were, in 1858 (depending on your source).
+The Jolly Entertainers was the brainchild of Herman Mainard Draper, born in Rainham Centre, Ontario, Canada, in 1856 (or so, depending on the source).
 He was the son of a preacher, and had eight brothers and sisters.
-Herman was raised in Battle Creek, Michigan, where he studied music at the Boston Conservatory of Music, and also earned a certificate from the Tonic Sol-Fa College in London, England.
+The family moved to nearby Welland, Ontario, and later to Battle Creek, Michigan, while Herman was still a young boy.
+(Eventually he would become a naturalised citizen of the U.S.) He studied music at the Boston Conservatory of Music, and also earned a certificate from the Tonic Sol-Fa College in London, England.
 Tonic sol-fa was a simplified method of reading music, and came in handy when Draper started teaching children music.

-In 1879, Draper married Annie Pacey of Port Stanley, Ontario, a small town about 200 miles from Battle Creek, and they had two sons, Harry, born 1880 in Battle Creek, and Cecil, born 1882 in London, Ontario.
+On September 18, 1878, Draper married 20-year-old Annie Pacey of Port Stanley, Ontario, a small town about 200 miles from Battle Creek.
+Herman was living in Stratford, Ontario at the time of their marriage, which took place at the Pacey residence in London, Ontario.
+They had two sons, Harry, born 1880 in Battle Creek, and Cecil, born 1882 in London.

 |1890s: Herman and Annie Draper, with their two sons Harry and Cecil, and adopted niece, Edith, who was to become one of the original Jolly Entertainers.|